 Note: If you plan to upgrade any of the third-party software after Unified Manager has been running, you must shut down Unified Manager first.
 After the third-party software installation is complete, you can restart Unified Manager.

 User authorization requirements

-Installation of Unified Manager on a Linux system can be performed by the root user or by non-root users by using the sudo command.
+Installation of Unified Manager on a Red Hat Enterprise Linux system or CentOS system can be performed by the root user or by non-root users by using the sudo command.

 Installation requirements